BIM & 3DSeptember 15, 20256 min read

 Security Features:

-• End-to-End Encryption: Data encrypted in transit and at rest
+• Encryption: Data encrypted in transit and at rest

 • Security Controls: Access governance, audit trails, and monitored operations